Wednesday, October 13, 2010

 It's A Hell of A Thing

-I can hardly believe that upon looking at the section of my blog page that notes which subjects have been mentioned and how many times each is identified, Galaxy Quest comes up only twice before this post.
+I can hardly believe that upon looking at the section of my blog that lists the tags, Galaxy Quest comes up only twice before this post.
 That is practically inconceivable.

 For those of you unfamiliar with the film